 Graduate in Economics and Law of the Universidad Comercial de Deusto of Bilbao.
 46 years of experience in industry (9 years), finance (23), strategic consultancy (10) and public administration (4) in addition to 7 years university teaching in parallel to this.
-In banking he was managing director (1984) and vice-president (1997) of BBV.
-After the merger of this bank with Argentaria (1999) he was appointed managing director and vice-president of BBVA until he took early retirement in 2001.
+In banking he was CEO (1984) and vice-chairman (1997) of BBV.
+After the merger of this bank with Argentaria (1999) he was appointed CEO and vice-chairman of BBVA until he took early retirement in 2001.
 From 1997 to 2002 he was also vice chairman of the board of directors of Telefónica S.A.
 Among other professional activities he is currently president of Economía, Empresa, Estrategia S.A.

-Total number of independent members 6 % of total Board of Directors 50,000
+Total number of independent members 6

+% of total Board of Directors 50.000